List of Looney Tunes and Merrie Melodies characters: K-9

 K-9 is Marvin the Martian's pet alien dog.
 He is a dog with green fur, and like his owner, he wears a helmet, skirt, and four slippers.
 K-9 debuts in Haredevil Hare (1948), where he and his owner Marvin tried to defeat Bugs Bunny.
 He returns in The Hasty Hare (1952), serving the same purpose.
-He returns in The Hasty Hare, serving the same purpose.
 After that, he did not appear in another short film until Marvin the Martian in the Third Dimension (1996), where he and Marvin confront Daffy Duck.

 In the television series Duck Dodgers, K-9 appears as the pet of Martian Commander X-2 (Marvin's alternate character in the series), having major roles in the episodes "K-9 Kaddy" and "K9 Quarry".
 He has also had cameo appearances in other Looney Tunes related television series: Marvin and him make a cameo appearance at the end of the episode "What's the Frequency, Kitty?" from The Sylvester & Tweety Mysteries; K-9 appears sleeping next to Marvin and Minerva Mink while they have a date in the episode "Star Warners" from Pinky and the Brain; in The Looney Tunes Show, K-9 has a cameo in the musical video "I'm a Martian" from the episode "Members Only".
 In Loonatics Unleashed, the character Sergeant Sirius is a robot dog based on him, being the pet of Melvin the Matian, a descendant of Marvin.

 K-9 makes a cameo appearance in the film Space Jam, as part of the audience during the basketball game.
 He has a minor but most notable appearance in the film Space Jam: A New Legacy, where after Bugs claims Tune World in the name of the Earth, he appears alongside Marvin, who arrives to claim Tune World in the name of Mars.

 K-9 also appears as a playable character in the mobile game Looney Tunes World of Mayhem.

 Melissa Duck

-Melissa Duck is a blonde female mallard duck, and girlfriend to Daffy Duck; and was created by Frank Tashlin and Chuck Jones.
+Melissa Duck is a blonde female duck who is the dapper girlfriend to and occasional female counterpart of Daffy Duck.
+She was created by Frank Tashlin and Chuck Jones.
 She is featured in several cartoon shorts, but is only referred to as Melissa in one, The Scarlet Pumpernickel, where she is voiced by Marian Richman.
 A baby version appeared in Baby Looney Tunes as part of the main cast.